nmlgc/ssg/platform/README.md

 Functionality that is implemented in terms of platform-specific system calls.
-Game code should only include headers from this directory, not from any subdirectories.
+If possible, game code should only include headers from this directory, not from any subdirectories.